 Open-mindedness is probably the one virtue we are most likely to claim for ourselves.
 We may readily concede that we are not always honest, patient, or tolerant, for instance.
 But none of us wants to think of ourselves as having a narrow or a closed mind—or have others see us that way.

 There may be two reasons for this.
 One is cultural, the other linguistic.
 The cultural is suggested by Bill W. in the first quote below.
-Open-mindedness is an attractive personal quality in our science- and progress-minded society, and this makes it subject to what in psychology is known as a “social desirability bias": We all want to have it.
+Open-mindedness is an attractive personal quality in our science- and progress-minded society, and this makes it subject to what in psychology is known as a “social desirability bias": It makes us look good, so we all want to have it.
 This bias is heightened by the nature of the terms we use in English for the virtue and its opposing vice.
 They are graphic and emotionally loaded.
 One has a very positive and the other a very negative charge.
 One attracts, the other repels.

 Thus, while we might want to be patient, let us say, we can always rationalize being impatient.
 But we can’t rationalize being narrow-minded.
 That would be like admitting we are dumb and ignorant and objects of pity, like the poor folk in Ehrmann's quote from the Desiderata.
 Instead, like the scientist who Bill says is reluctant to try out the God hypothesis, we rationalize not being open-minded on this particular question.
 We convince ourselves that open-mindedness just doesn’t apply here.
 The dumb and the ignorant, we'll self-righteously claim, are those who believe in such old religious myths.
 After all, there is no scientific evidence for the existence of God or for miracles or anything else attributed to him.
 We, on the other hand, are rational and realistic.

 The 12&12 tells an anecdote about a sponsor who identifies with this type of objection on the part of his newcomer sponsee.
 “I had a scientific schooling.
 Naturally, I respected, venerated, even worshipped science.
 As a matter of fact, I still do—all except the worship part.
-Time after time, my instructors help up to me the basic principle of all scientific progress: search and research, again and again, always with the open mind.
+Time after time, my instructors held up to me the basic principle of all scientific progress: search and research, again and again, always with the open mind.
 When I first looked at A.A., my reaction was just like yours.
 This A.A. business, I thought, is totally unscientific, This I can’t swallow.
-I simply won’t consider such nonsense" (pp. 2627).
+I simply won’t consider such nonsense" (pp. 26–27).

 Our reluctance is really not that strange.
 For us, open-mindedness is a secular virtue, one which is understood in the reductive terms of a social-utility category.
-This accounts for the phenomenon the sponsor describes.
-The more open-minded some of us think of ourselves, the more close-minded we are about God.
+This accounts for the phenomenon the sponsor describes: The more open-minded some of us think of ourselves, the more close-minded we are about God.

 Hence the Big Book quote following Bill’s.
 Only when faced with alcoholic destruction do we become as open-minded on spiritual matters as we were about everything else (p.
 48).
-“Then, and only then,” adds the 12&12, “do we become as open-minded to conviction and as willing to listen as the dying can be" (1, p.
+“Then, and only then,” adds the 12&12, “do we become as open-minded to conviction and as willing to listen as the dying can be" (S1, p.
 24).

 Only when we’ve been knocked off our high horse (as a certain man was on a certain road a very long time ago), can open-mindedness be motivated by humility rather than self-aggrandizing pride.
 Only then can we begin to practice open-mindedness, not only as an intellectual, but as a spiritual virtue.
 It is no longer a sign of how smart we are but a sign of surrender, indeed, a matter of personal survival.